What’s in Louis DeJoy’s 10-year plan for the USPS

 How much more will it cost to use the mail system?

-How much more expensive, we’re not sure yet.
+We’re not sure yet.
 DeJoy’s plan says the agency will see as much as $81 billion in new revenue based on price increases for both paper mail and packages, as well as the projected growth in package volumes.

 When asked about the new pricing in an interview Tuesday, DeJoy said to read the regulatory ruling allowing the Postal Service to raise prices.
 Well, we have read the ruling (all 484 pages).
 At most, it’s about 9 percent.